Softpanorama

 netstat iostat vmstat sar nfsstat

-uptime is the standard way to your system’s load average. the problem is that it has nothing to do with load average.
+The problem is that it has nothing to do with load average.
 But what does those three figures mean?
-Simply, it is the number of blocking processes in the run queue averaged over three different periods of period (the last 1, 5 and 15 minutes).
+Simply, it is the number of processes in the run queue (running +runnable processes) averaged over three different periods of period (the last 1, 5 and 15 minutes).
+"Running plus runnable" means that they are either:

-Again it has nothing to do with the load of the CPU although it is correlated with it.
-So in no way 4 means that CPU overloaded 400%.
-That just means that ton average there are 4 processes blocked in scheduler queue.
+Again it has nothing to do with the percentage of the CPU used, although it is correlated with it.
+So in no way 4 means that each CPU is loaded 400%.

 Linux man page is misleading and incorrect: